tannerbyers/Ediapi/README.md

 * Add Ediapi to your existing software to validate **x12 or HL7** transactions.
 * **Hight Customized** to fit different use cases: large file based x12 processing engines or small online widgets (like autofill tool).
 * Can provide **Code, Description, Dates, and more** for codes or paremeteries specified.
-You do not have to know the code to search!
+Great for newcomers into the healthcare field!

 ---